JanaN02/C-Programming/README.md

 <h3>C Programming Projects:</h3>

-       <h6>Hotel Billing System
+       Hotel Billing System
-            > The program is a simple shop billing system program.
+             The program is a simple shop billing system program.
 A very basic simple concept, I have using for this mini project.
        Varius Calculator Model App
             > The program is a model app concept program.
        Flames Calculator
-            > The program is a flames calculator concept program.  </h6>
+             The program is a flames calculator concept program.

 <h5 align="center">Any enquiry contact me</h5>